onzfonz/comp227/src/content/7/en/part7d.md

 };
 ```

-As we can see, variables are declared with the *var* keyword as ES5 JavaScript does not understand the *const* keyword.
+As we can see, variables are declared with the `var` keyword as ES5 JavaScript does not understand the `const` keyword.
-Arrow functions are also not used, which is why the function definition used the *function* keyword.
+Arrow functions are also not used, which is why the function definition used the `function` keyword.

 ### CSS

 Let's add some CSS to our application.
-Let's create a new <i>src/index.css</i> file:
+Let's create a new *src/index.css* file:

 ```css
 .container {